-Detection Capabilities, Coverage and Environment Traffic Incident Type) Researcher notes from demonstration: Incidents Detected Stopped Vehicle \boxtimes Noted capability of detecting a stopped vehicle in a tunnel and outdoor.
+Detection Capabilities, Coverage and Environment Traffic Incident Type Researcher notes from demonstration: Incidents Detected Stopped Vehicle \boxtimes Noted capability of detecting a stopped vehicle in a tunnel and outdoor.
 Showed a video of a vehicle blocking a lane.
 Detects presence of Extremely Slow Vehicle \boxtimes • Showed a video of a slow vehicle that was detected. these incidents (Needs #1-12) Congestion/ Slow Traffic \boxtimes • Noted capability of congestion in a tunnel and outdoor.
-Non-vehicle object or entity (e.g., debris, pedestrian, animal) Noted capability of detecting congestion in a tunnel and outdoor.
+Non-vehicle object or entity (e.g., debris, pedestrian, animal) \boxtimes Noted capability of detecting congestion in a tunnel and outdoor.
 Showed a video in a tunnel where a vehicle was stopped and pedestrians were around the vehicle.
 Alerts for pedestrian and vehicle were provided.
 Showed a video of a pedestrian detected on the shoulder of a bridge.
 Debris detection on a shoulder can be done, however it can be difficult with calibration due to size, shape, color, distance, and lighting conditions.
 Queue (Location of front and back of traffic queue) \boxtimes • The end of the queue is typically managed on the ATMS.
 However, it can be achieved using Citilog smart filters.
-Wrong-Way Vehicle Extreme Vehicle Speed Noted capability of detecting wrong-way driving in a tunnel and outdoor.
+Wrong-Way Vehicle \boxtimes Noted capability of detecting wrong-way driving in a tunnel and outdoor.
 Showed a video of a wrong-way vehicle detected entering a highway.
-Receiving extreme vehicle speed alerts is not standard, but possible.
+Extreme Vehicle Speed Receiving extreme vehicle speed alerts is not standard, but possible.

 Comments on traffic incidents detected by the product.
 Researcher notes from demonstration: Incident detection can also be utilized for reversible HOV/HOT lanes to ensure there are no vehicles present before the lane is reversed.
-Citilog notes: If animals are present in the field of view, depending on their behavior, they may trigger alarms such as stopped vehicle, debris or slow vehicle Coverage Limits for Detection (Needs #5,6,8,13) view, detection coverage distance).
-Researcher notes from demonstration: A team of engineers is available to help design the system for the best coverage Detection Detection is functional in: T Researcher notes from demonstration: Conditions/ Environment (Needs #14-17) All lighting conditions (daylight, low light, dark) Showed video of camera video at night.
-Cameras have light sensitivity.
-Showed video with a dark environment that provided an alert of a pedestrian.
+Citilog notes: If animals are present in the field of viev v, depending on their behavior, they may trigger alarms such as stopped ve hicle, o debris or slow vehicle Coverage Describe the product's coverage area (e.g. , all Iar nes of traffic, roadway shoulders, field of Limits for view, detection coverage distance).
+Detection A team of angineers is available t o holn decign the system for the best soverage #5.6.8.13) and ensure there is overlap betw o neip een cai meras to avoid missing incidents Height of the cameras in a tunnel are tv pically 20 feet or less and the distance covered therefore is less than a c amera outdoors where they are typically mounted higher.
+Citilog notes: Nothing additional.
+Detection Detection is functional in: Descende au patro france dans contrations Detection Conditions/ Detection is junctional in: Researcher notes from demonstration: Environment night Cameras have light (Needs #14-17) sensitivity. • All lighting conditions (daylight, low • Showed video with a dark light, dark) environment that provided of a pedestrian.
 Low light conditions are dependent on camera sensitivity.
-All weather conditions X Provided a video of an incident in a snow weather event.
-However, fog and heavy snowfall may impair visibility to a point where vehicles cannot be seen by either a human or by analytics.
-Low visibility not caused by weather events (e.g., smoke) \boxtimes Noted capability of detecting smoke in a tunnel.
-Not able to detect smoke outdoors.
-All traffic conditions (free-flowing to extreme congestion) \times Noted capability.
-Provide any additional details about the de Researcher notes from demonstration: Nothing additional.
-Citilog notes: Nothing additional. etection n environment.
-Alerts/Displays and Co onfigura ation
+Provided a video of an in However for and heavy snowfall All weather conditions \mathbf{X} may impair visibility to a point where vehicles cannot be seen by either a human or by analytics.
+Noted capability of detecting Low Visibility not caused by weather events (e.g., smoke) \mathbf{X} smoke in a tunnel.
+Not able to weather events (e.g., shoke) detect smoke outdoors.
+All traffic conditions (free-flowing to extreme congestion) Noted capability.
+Provide any additional details about the d etectio n environment.
+Researcher notes from demonstration: Nothing additional.
+Nothing additional Alerts/Displays and Configuration